 - Deduce leadership knowledge from the liberal arts and humanities

-- Analyze the practices of leaders and apply their traits, styles and behaviors to their own leadership practice
+- Analyze the styles and practices of leaders to better understand leadership practice

 Organizational Leadership Program Required Courses